electron-userland/electron-builder/CONTRIBUTING.md

 Ready for copy-paste into terminal presuming electron-builder repo is at root level outside your project folder, otherwise adjust path as necessary.
 ```
 pushd ../electron-builder
-yarn compile
+pnpm compile
 find packages/ -type d -maxdepth 1 -print0 | xargs -0 -L1 sh -c 'cd "$0" && yalc push'
 popd
 ```

 ## Pull Requests
-To check that your contributions match the project coding style make sure `yarn test` passes.
+To check that your contributions match the project coding style make sure `pnpm test` passes.

-[yarn](https://yarnpkg.com) is required because NPM is not reliable.
+[pnpm](https://pnpm.js.org) is required because NPM is not reliable and Yarn 2 is not so good as PNPM.

-To build project: `yarn && yarn compile`
+To build project: `pnpm i && pnpm compile`

 If you get strange compilation errors, try to remove all `node_modules` in the project (especially under `packages/*`).